MicrosoftDocs/IIS.Administration-docs/IIS-Administration/management-portal/connecting.md

 ---
-uid: setup/management-portal
+uid: management-portal/connecting
 ---

-# Management Portal Based Setup
+## Using the Management Portal

-The easiest way to install the Microsoft IIS Administration API is by visiting the web based manager at https://manage.iis.net.
-It is recommended to first install the dependencies mentioned in [requirements](./requirements.md).
+The easiest way to obtain the latest version of the API is by visiting the web based manager at [manage.iis.net](https://manage.iis.net).
 When visiting this site for the first time, a prompt will appear allowing the API to be downloaded.
 Once the installer has been downloaded the management portal will wait for the installation to finish.

 ![Initial visit to https://manage.iis.net][get]